July 27, 2013

 The irony of the Keynesian Revolution, which, in the last instance, explains its failure, is that it retained the immediate derivatives of the false rationality axiom: “Two axioms of classical economics that Keynes kept, however, and with which keeping Davidson concurs, are (1) people are self-interested and try to protect their income and wealth; and that (2) firms try to maximize profits.” (see intro)

-These axioms always come with a caveat in order to make it clear that economists are indeed hard-nosed realists: “Not that any political economist was ever so absurd as to suppose that mankind are really thus constituted, but because this is the mode in which science must necessarily proceed.”
+These axioms always come with a caveat to make it clear that economists are indeed hard-nosed realists: “Not that any political economist was ever so absurd as to suppose that mankind are really thus constituted, but because this is the mode in which science must necessarily proceed.”
 (J. S. Mill, 2004, p.
 106)

-Somehow, the Post Keynesians never perceived that something has gone wrong on the way from the Euclidean to the non-Euclidean axioms.
+Somehow, the Post Keynesians never perceived that something had gone wrong on the way from the Euclidean to the non-Euclidean axioms.
 For them, and for all those interested in the proper axiomatization of Keynes' theory, I have untangled the mess in Keynes's Missing Axioms (2011).

 Egmont Kakarot-Handtke